Processed cheese is a cheese which is made from a blend of other cheeses, often both aged and unripened cheeses such as cheddar, Swiss and brick.

-A blend of aged and unripened cheeses (often Cheddar, Swiss and Brick.)
-Producers like Processed Cheese because it means they can use up some cheese before it is ripened, which saves them costs.
+Producers like processed cheese because it means they can use up some cheese before it is ripened, which saves them costs.
 The cheeses are ground, stabilized with emulsifiers, then pasteurized and packaged.
 Salt and preservatives are also added to preserve the shelf life, because while pasteurization will prevent further aging, it doesn’t kill all bacteria.

-To make Processed Cheese spread, more moisture and stabilizers are added.
+To make processed cheese into a spreadable form, more moisture and stabilizers are added.

 The process was invented by the Swiss in 1911.
 J.L.
 Kraft began selling it as slices in 1917 in America.